 Benefits of connected TV advertising

 When ratings of TV channels are dropping, and price for the linear broadcasting climbs high, connected television provides a new medium to growing your audiences that never watch live television.
-Consumer migration to internet-enabled TVs and over-the-top devices is the unique opportunity for advertisers to reach the audience they aim for.
-Information about how customers behave on the Internet, what they bought earlier, their lifestyle preferences, etc., opens the gateway to endless CTV advertising opportunities.
+Information about how customers behave on the Internet, what they bought earlier, their lifestyle preferences, etc., opens the gateway to endless advertising opportunities.

-- Video completion rate: Connected TV is a natural large screen experience that results in high ad viewability.
-It imitates the traditional cable TV experience.
+Connected TV advertising is a natural large-screen experience that results in high ad viewability.
+It imitates the traditional TV cable experience.
 Consumers not only pay more attention to CTV ads but also tend to watch them for a more extended period.

-- Real-time metrics: With connected TV advertising, marketers can actually measure ad campaign effectiveness by tracking the number of views, clicks, conversions, and direct responses.
+With connected TV marketers can actually measure ad campaign effectiveness by tracking the cost-per-completed-view, video completion rate, clicks, conversions, and direct responses.

-- Responsive audiences: Smart TV-connected users choose the content they want to watch and the way to consume it and interact with it.
-Such high levels of control trigger high levels of satisfaction among viewers, which leads to a better perception and positive attitudes towards ads.
+Connected users choose the content they want to watch and the way to consume it and interact with it.
+Such high levels of control trigger high levels of satisfaction among viewers, which leads to a better perception and positive attitudes toward ads.

-- Premium audiences: More than 20 percent of daily ad requests for CTVs are registered during primetime hours while premium content streaming.
-This time includes live concerts and important sporting events, which suggests unique audiences and potentially impressive returns for advertisers.
+More than 20 percent of daily ad requests for CTVs are registered during primetime hours while premium content is streaming.
+This time includes live concerts and important sporting events, which suggests unique target audiences and potentially impressive returns for advertisers.

-Best practices to follow with Smart TV ads
+Best practices to follow with smart television ads

-Best internet connected TV practices will be slightly different from those applied on the web, mostly because the medium will require good quality creatives developed in high resolution.
+Best Internet-connected TV advertising practices will be different from those applied on the web, mostly because the medium will require good quality creatives developed in high resolution.
 Brands often underestimate the impact of original and memorable creative, but that is an essential visual hook that is supposed to convert viewers on big screens.

-The rest of the practices for CTV advertising remain to be the same.
+The rest of the practices for advertising on connected TV remain to be the same.
 They're equal to those typically applied for programmatic advertising.

 - Laptop No. 1 and smartphone No. 1 are mainly used by a man of a certain age and income level.